wgibson75/rtspcapture/README.md

 * An external SSD drive
 * Ethernet cable for connecting the Pi to your network

-Where the SSD drive is concerned, it is reommended to use the biggest drive possible.
+Where the SSD drive is concerned, it is recommended to use the biggest drive possible.
 A 4Tb drive will typically store 2 weeks worth or continous footage from 16 high definition CCTV cameras.

-### Installation Steps

-These steps are based on the Raspberry Pi 4 but they should work just as well on a Raspberry Pi 5.

-Follow the steps below to install the system.

-#### Step 1: Install Ubuntu Server
+### Step 1: Install Ubuntu Server

 <ol>
 <li>Download the latest Ubuntu Server image for Raspberry Pi from here:<br><a href="https://ubuntu.com/download/raspberry-pi">https://ubuntu.com/download/raspberry-pi</a>